About Paradise Center for the Arts in Faribault

 The Paradise Center for the Arts continues to be a vibrant cultural and artistic gathering place in Historic downtown Faribault.
 We are centrally located in Southern MN, less than an hour from 3 major hubs: St Paul/Minneapolis, Mankato and Rochester.
-2017 marks our 10th Anniversary and highlights some of the best artists and musicians in our area and throughout MN and the Midwest.
-In the fall of 2017, we are expanding our artistic reach by adding dance and literary arts classes.
+2020 marks our 13th year of creating visual and performing arts in Faribault.

 Our beautifully restored facility is built on the original foundation of the 1885 Faribault Opera House, which was completely destroyed by fire in 1929.
 After years of operation as a movie theater, and then several years of vacancy and decay, the community rallied to restore this magnificent jewel.
 The building was extensively renovated in 2006 to include art galleries, classrooms, clay and textile labs, a gift shop and rehearsal spaces, in addition to a 300 seat auditorium.
 The Paradise Center for the Arts opened to the public in 2007.
 In 2008, The Paradise Center for the Arts received the MN Preservation Alliance Restoration/Rehabilitation Award.

 The Paradise Theater was built upon the foundation of the Grand Opera House in 1929, after the original opera house was destroyed by a fire.
 Designed by the architectural firm Liebenberg and Kaplan, the Paradise was originally conceptualized as the Granada with a Moorish or Spanish theme.